rpm-software-management/libdnf/hawkey/doc/tutorial-py.rst

 ``True`` as a return value here indicates that libsolv could find a solution to our goal.
-This is not always the case, there are plenty of situations when there is no solution, the most common one being a package should be installed but one of its dependnecies is missing from the sack.
+This is not always the case, there are plenty of situations when there is no solution, the most common one being a package should be installed but one of its dependencies is missing from the sack.

 The three methods :meth:`Goal.list_installs`, :meth:`Goal.list_upgrades` and
 :meth:`Goal.list_erasures` can show which packages should be